Flamdoodle/Flamdoodle.github.io/_posts/2014-07-08-got-domain-name.markdown

 Finally, go find `CNAME` records.
 Find the section that says `ALIAS` and write `your-domain-name.com`.
 In the same record, select "Other Host" (or something like that, don't use "www" or other given options) and type in `username.github.io`. *Note*: This step may not be necessary, I did it and am afraid to change it since I have it working now.

 And that's it.
-Wait a few hours for the internet to learn about the changes you made, and you should have a fancy, schmancy blog with your own URL.
+Wait a few hours for the internet to learn about the changes you made, and you should have a fancy schmancy blog with your own URL.

 If you want to read more about how to set up a custon domain with GitHub Pages, see [this page][pages].